showrav-ansary/Programming-Contest-Data-Structure-and-Algorithm-by-Md.-Mahbubul-Hasan/LightOJ/1107/en.md

 ```
 lower left y-coordinate < cow's y-cordinate < upper right y-coordinate
 ```
-If any of the above mentioned conditions is not met, the cow can be said to not be within the field.
-For example : I & E has the same y-coordinate as G while F & H has the same x-coordinate as G, yet none of them are in the field.
+If any of the above mentioned conditions is not met, the cow can be said to not be within boundaries of the field.
+For example : I & E has the same y-coordinate as G as well as F & H has the same x-coordinate as G, yet none of them are in the field except G.

 The above implementation is `accepted`.